🌱 Open-Source Software Stewards

 No. Most open source projects will not have a steward.

 The stewarding organization must also have "the purpose or objective of systematically providing support on a sustained basis" (Article 3(14)) and their software must be "ultimately intended for commercial activities" (Recital 19).
-Organizations who do not meet those tests will also not be considered stewards.
+Organizations which do not meet those tests will also not be considered stewards.

 Disclaimer